Qianhong Lin

 My Role:

-Data-Driven Designer
+Data-Driven Product Designer

-2025
+Oct 2025

 Service Provided:

-UX/UI Design, Ethical Design, Data studies, research
+UX/UI Design, Ethical Design, Data studies, user research

 Problem